PawDah/Validator/README.md

 # Validator
-Project that validates data entered by user to login
+Project that validates data entered by user to register